sunali1/CV/README.md

 #### Understand how business side of things work.

 Founded a headhunting company with a partner, managed all the business operations side of things.
-Accounts, Invoicing, Budgets
+Accounts, Invoicing, Budgets.
-IT infrastructure
+IT infrastructure.
-Setting up a recruitment specific CRM
+Setting up a recruitment specific CRM.

 #### Resourceful